Joe Burrow Player Prop Bets for NFL Week 1 - Cincinnati vs. Las Vegas

 Recent Performances

-- Burrow did not record a pass attempt in Week 18 versus the Browns.
+- Burrow did not have a pass attempt in Week 18 versus the Browns.

-- Over his last three games, Burrow has put up 971 passing yards (323.7 per game) while connecting on 67 of 85 passes (78.8% completion percentage), with eight touchdowns and zero interceptions.
+- Burrow has thrown for 971 yards (323.7 ypg) to lead Cincinnati, completing 78.8% of his passes and recording eight touchdown passes and zero interceptions over his last three appearances.

 Burrow's Cincinnati Teammates